 Flaherty Defense Firm represents tourists, locals and military members who have been accused of Shoplifting and Grand Theft in Destin.

 Regardless of what you did, or how you ended up here, we understand that you are probably embarrassed and scared after being accused of a theft crime in Destin.
 No one wants to be considered a thief or a dishonest person, but that is exactly how you will be seen if you are convicted of theft.
 That is why it is so important to make sure your case is handled correctly from the very beginning.

-Flaherty Defense Firm has been successfully defending theft cases in Destin since 2001.
+The Destin theft defense lawyers at Flaherty Defense Firm have been successfully defending cases since 2001.
 We proudly represent locals, out of town visitors, and military personnel from all walks of life who have been accused of Shoplifting and Grand Theft.

 Shoplifting Charges in Destin

 People shoplift or steal for a lot of different reasons.
 Sometimes it is out of necessity or desperation.
 Sometimes, it is done on a whim, or for the “thrill” they think it will provide.
 Well, there is nothing thrilling or exciting about being arrested and considered a thief.

 Is Shoplifting a misdemeanor?